What is a workspace in TFS?

 Today I really harvested the full effect of our inclusion of Aspect Orientation, by using the Policy Injection block of Enterprise Library.

 And I must say; I am in love!
-I hereby solemnly declare that I never will use any other way to implement non-functional requirements.
-As long as I have a say in the question.
+I hereby solemnly declare that I never will use any other way to implement non-functional requirements, as long as I have a say in the question.

 Do you hear me?
 NO CODE did that!
 And it’s so beautiful that my eyes are filled with tears.